rhcompbuilds/CIMilestone2/README.md

 ### Media
   #### media folder
-- [media/background.jpg] - One of my background choices for the site.
+- background.jpg - One of my background choices for the site.
 I found this to be too busy for the game and caused a distraction.
-- [background1.jpg] - Another background that I found and decided would be too busy for the game.
+- background1.jpg - Another background that I found and decided would be too busy for the game.
-- [CSS Validator.png]
+- CSS Validator.png
-- [HTML Validator.png]
+- HTML Validator.png
-- [ResponsiveMockup.png]
+- ResponsiveMockup.png
-- [Wireframe.png]
+- Wireframe.png